AbramsGroup/HTPolyNet/docs/source/example-tutorials/1-polymethylstyrene/reactions.rst

       ]
     }

-The next thing we consider is the :ref:`configuration file <pms_configuration_file>` necessary to describe the crosslinking chemistry and determine the system build.
+The next thing we consider is the :ref:`configuration file <pms_configuration_file>` necessary to describe the polymerization chemistry and determine the system build.